To create a connection to Couchbase Server you create a

 client = Couchbase.connect

-Perform any database operations for your applications, such as read, write, delete.
+Perform any database operations for your applications, such as read, write, delete, or query.

 If needed, destroy the client, and therefore disconnect.